microsoft/pxt/docs/csp.md

 >The professional development workshops for the 2021-2022 academic year have concluded.
 However, we will publish the schedule for Summer 2022 workshops in the Spring.
 Join the [Microsoft MakeCode AP CSP Forum](https://forum.makecode.com/c/ap-cs-principles/23) to be notified of the upcoming workshops.

+* What is included in the curriculum?

+>The Microsoft MakeCode AP CS Principles curriculum includes daily PowerPoints with guided notes for the teacher, Word documents for student handouts, and a OneNote notebook that teachers can use to create a Class Notebook where they distribute files directly to students.
+The curriculum also has vocabulary quizzes, short answer quizzes, and answer keys and solutions for all materials.
+You can download the Educator Materials from https://microsoft.github.io/makecode-csp.
+To access these materials, teachers must have a verified teacher GitHub account.
+Consult the GitHub Teacher Verification Instructions for how to obtain a verified teacher GitHub account.

 * How is the curriculum graded/assessed?

 >Aside from the College Board’s AP Computer Science Principles exam that is administered at the conclusion of the course, educators can use a variety of formative assessment methods throughout to track student progress.
 Some student activities and assignments are open-ended projects or journaling responses, in which case a rubric is provided as a grading criterion.
 Some assignments are coding activities or responses to questions/prompts, in which case an example solution is provided to the educator for grading.
 In general, this curriculum tends to be more open and flexible in its approach to encourage risk-taking and to inspire student creativity and self-confidence.